anniezh12/hiring-engineers/answers.md

 root@aniqa/etc/datadog-agent://# nano datadog.yaml
 ```
 I scrolled down all the way where I was able to to see `tags:` and I
 uncomment it.
-Here one can add tags(predefined or custom), ideally key-value pair like region:east etc
+Here one can add tags(predefined or custom), ideally key-value pair like `region:east` etc

 ![assigning tags in YAML file](images/collecting-metrics/tag-assignment-datadog-yaml.png)

 I then checked datadog account by navigating to
-'infrastructure/Host Map' and you can see all the tags that I just defined in yaml file there.
+`infrastructure/Host Map` and you can see all the tags that I just defined in `yaml` file there.

 ![tags on datadog account](images/collecting-metrics/tagsOnHostMap.png)